A Critical Study on Data Leakage in Recommender System Offline Evaluation: Experiment Design and Setup

 \subsection{Evaluation with Non-sampled Metrics}

-In our evaluation, we obtain a top-$N$ recommendation list by considering \textit{a total ranking} of all available items in training data for evaluation.
+In offline evaluation, a recommender recommends users with items from a pool of candidate items.
+The set of candidate items may not be all items available in the system.
+According to~\cite{candidateSelections}, there are multiple candidate selection strategies including \textit{TestRatings methodology}, \textit{TestItems methodology}, \textit{TrainingItems methodology}, \textit{AllItems methodology} and \textit{One-Plus-Random methodology}.
+In our evaluation, instead of making recommendation from a subset of available items, we obtain a top-$N$ recommendation list by considering \textit{a total ranking} of all available items that can be observed in training data for evaluation.
 That is, we do not use sampled metrics.
 Sampled metrics in evaluation is to randomly sample a small number (\eg 1000) of irrelevant items, then rank the relevant item only among this small sampled set.
 A recent study shows that sampled metrics can be inconsistent with non-sampled metrics, and may not truly reflect a model's performance~\cite{EvaluationBias}.
 Because we use non-sampled metrics, the absolute values of our results are much lower than the values reported based on sampled metrics~\cite{explainableReasoning,He2017}.
 Understandably, it is much more challenging to rank a relevant item among all irrelevant items, compared with to rank among a much smaller sampled set.

 We evaluate accuracy of the recommendation models by Hit Rate (\textbf{HR}) and Normalized Discounted Cumulative Gain (\textbf{NDCG}).
-Specifically, we report HRs and NDCGs of top-20 recommendations.\footnote{Similar observations hold on the results of top-\{5, 10\} recommendations, hence we do not report results of top-\{5,10\} recommendations for the sake of space.}
+Specifically, we report HRs and NDCGs of top-20 recommendations.\footnote{Similar observations hold on the results of top-\{5, 10\} recommendations, hence we do not report results of top-\{5,10\} recommendations due to space limit.}

 With the above setup, we analyse the impact of data leakage from two perspectives.
-First, we take a detailed look at the top-$N$ recommendation lists for each test instance, and study the impact of data leakage on these recommendation lists.
-Second, we study how HR@20 and NDCG@20 change when different amount of ``future data'' are added for training.
+First, we take a detailed look at the top-$N$ recommendation list for each test instance, and study the impact of data leakage on these recommendation lists.
+Second, we study how HR@20 and NDCG@20 change when different amounts of ``future data'' are added for training.